davebenson/doom4-walkthrough/README.md

 That's it: now go to the in-game waypoint and interact with it.

-You can probably figure out how to get the BFG from here... but the next section will spare no details.
+You can probably figure out how to get the BFG from here, but the next section will spare no details.

 ## Mission 8: Accessing the BFG (Defeating the Security Measure)
 Enter the chamber; the alarm will sound, i guess it noticed that the retina was attached to a corpse.
 Anyways, jump onto any of the symmetric metal platforms, and watch the crazy security apparatus.